PennyLaneAI/pennylane-lightning/doc/lightning_gpu/device.rst

 **Multi-GPU/multi-node support:**

-The ``lightning.gpu`` device allows users to leverage the computational power of many GPUs sitting on separate nodes for running large-scale simulations.
+The ``lightning.gpu`` device allows users to leverage the computational power of many GPUs distributed across multiple nodes for running large-scale simulations.
 Provided that NVIDIA ``cuQuantum`` libraries, a ``CUDA-aware MPI`` library and ``mpi4py`` are properly installed and the path to the ``libmpi.so`` is added to the ``LD_LIBRARY_PATH`` environment variable, the following requirements should be met to enable multi-node and multi-GPU simulations: